geekwebsolution/connect-contact-form-7-to-telegram/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from the Plugins page.

-After active the plugin configure the telegram account and Whatsapp account configuration:
+After active the plugin configure the Telegram account configuration:
 To send telegram messages go to Admin dashboard –> CF7 Telegram.
 After that go to Contact forms –> Edit Form –> Telegram(tab)

 == Screenshots ==